Editing State Charts

 You can use the toolbar buttons (7) to execute functions such as editing, zooming, magnifying, navigating, and panning state charts, as well as taking screenshots and viewing statistics.

 To zoom into and out of the whole state chart in the state editor, select Zoom In or Zoom Out or press Ctrl and use the mouse wheel.
 To make the whole state chart visible in the state editor at a time, select (Fit to View).

 To view a particular part of a large state chart in the state editor, select (Navigator) and move the navigator frame on the part you want to view.

 To use the magnifier to zoom into a part of the state chart, select (Magnifier Tool).
 To move the magnifier tool faster, press down the Alt key.

 To pan the state chart, select (Panning).
 To increase the pace of panning, press down the Shift key.

 To view statistics about the numbers of states and transitions in the state chart, select (View Statistics).

-To search from the state chart, use the Search pane.
+To search from the state chart, use Search Results.
 The search checks the whole SCXML tree for attributes that match the search criteria.

 To save the currently visible part of the state chart as an image, select (Save Screenshot).
 To save the whole state chart as an image, select (Export Canvas to Image).